By MeLinda Schnyder

 The Keeper of the Plains is among the most photographed spots in all of Kansas.
 The iconic 44-foot-tall steel sculpture by Blackbear Bosin is beautiful when you see it against a bright blue sky full of puffy clouds, gorgeous at sunset and striking during the nightly Ring of Fire lighting, too.
 Guides took photos of friend and family groups, and there was plenty of time to take your own photos of the sculpture, the dramatic outline of Exploration Place and the Wichita skyline before paddling back to our starting point.

 The entire trip lasted about 75 minutes.
-Once back on land, we walked over to the Wichita Boathouse and enjoyed a barbecue dinner on the patio that was part of the $35 per person tour price.
+Once back on land, we enjoyed a barbecue dinner that was part of the tour price.
 With equipment and food included, this was a fun, affordable way to see Wichita from a new viewpoint.

 Watercraft Rentals

 Boats & Bikes is an outdoor fun rental company operating from a 240-foot public dock on the Arkansas River near the Douglas bridge.
-The operation is run by Wichita State University’s rowing program and among their offerings are youth and adult paddleboards, pedal boats, kayaks and rowing shells.
+The operation is run by Wichita State University’s rowing program and among their offerings are youth and adult paddleboards, pedal boats, kayaks and rowing shells (available to rent after taking at least one rowing lessons).

 Rentals range from $10 to $30 per hour depending on the equipment.
 Also, be sure to check out their season passes, group discounts and special events.
 Reservations are suggested and can be made by emailing boatsandbikes@wichita.edu or calling 316-265-9359.